Let's celebrate together "Visit Nepal 2023", Get amazing discount for group travelers!

 What’s Excluded

-• Lunch & dinner during hotel stay in Kathmandu
+• Lunch and dinner during hotel stay in Kathmandu

-• Personal insurance, medical evacuation in case of emergency.
+• Personal insurance and medical evacuation in case of emergency

-• Expenses incurred due to accidents, landslide, strikes, political unrest, etc...
+• Expenses incurred due to accidents, landslides, strikes, political unrest, etc.

 • International airfare and airport taxes.

-• Items of personal nature expenses such as alcoholic drinks, cold drinks, laundry, mineral water
+• Items of personal nature such as alcoholic drinks, cold drinks, laundry, and mineral water

 • Entrance fees during sightseeing in the city.